 Taking a dose that is too high can lead to feelings of anxiety and nausea.
 Motor skill issues, mental fog, and paranoia are also commonly reported side effects.
 Most users, however, know their limitations and work their way to higher doses.

 As with anything else you experiment with, start with the smallest effective dose and work your way up from there.
 Here are some of the ways people are using D9 THC to help combat certain symptoms or health problems:

-Epilepsy and Other Seizures
+Epilepsy and Seizure Management

-The compound can also help reduce post-seizure brain fog leaving the patient clear-headed.
+The compound can also help reduce post-seizure brain fog, leaving the patient clear-headed.

 Studies have shown that doctors and health care professionals can treat cognitive decline and other negative mental impacts of schizophrenia using delta-9 THC and delta-8 THC.